 For more than a decade, I've been building and designing usable, inclusive, accessible websites for organisations both large and small.
 I'm fully versed in front-end development and have a host of user experience tricks up my sleeve, as well as a keen eye for user interface design.

 This is a small selection of work from throughout my career to give you a better impression of what I do.
-I’m currently pretty booked, but do please get in touch to check my upcoming availability.
+I currently have some availability, so please get in touch if you're looking for help.

 Most people like me to come onboard to help them work out how to make their sites more usable and accessible - either by having me hands on in the code, or by consulting with your in-house designers and developers, producing reports and providing guidelines on how to improve your products.

 Digital Front Door, Oakland CA, Code for America

 As part of Oakland's own initiatives, I spearheaded a project in conjunction with Code for America, helping the city communications department rethink and redevelop their digital services from scratch.
 The work took place in the form teaching them user research practices, developing them a new alpha and then beta website, and training staff on creating user-centered content.

 Watch this short talk by myself and Oakland's Director of Communications Karen Boyd talk about the work at the CfA summit in 2014.

 Responsibilities: Design, UX, Teaching, Front-end, Research

 Alpha Redesign Bootcamp, Digital Front Door, Code for America

 I designed and taught a full syllabus of classes for a 10 week training program for government communications staff to learn how to develop user-focussed digital content.
 The class contained government employees from around the USA, and culminated in each creating a small alpha website to continue developing and testing what they'd learnt.